mattmcspirit/hybridworkshop/steps/2_DeployAzSHCI.md

 Your nodes need to have **internet connectivity** in order to register and communicate with Azure.
 If you've been running nested in Azure, you should have this already set up correctly, but if you're running nested on a local physical machine, make any necessary adjustments to your InternalNAT switch to allow internet connections through to your nested Azure Stack HCI 20H2 nodes.

-You'll need an **Azure subscription**, but seeing as you've just configured the **cloud witness** earlier, we'll assume that's taken care of.

-You'll need appropriate **Azure Active Directory permissions** to complete the registration process.
+You'll need an **Azure subscription**, along with appropriate **Azure Active Directory permissions** to complete the registration process.
 If you don't already have them, you'll need to ask your Azure AD administrator to grant permissions or delegate them to you.
 You can learn more about this below.

 #### What happens when you register Azure Stack HCI 20H2? ####
 When you register your Azure Stack HCI 20H2 cluster, the process creates an Azure Resource Manager (ARM) resource to represent the on-prem cluster.
 This resource is provisioned by an Azure resource provider (RP) and placed inside a resource group, within your chosen Azure subscription.
 If these Azure concepts are new to you, you can check out an [overview of them, and more, here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/overview "Azure Resource Manager overview").